pondscan/TokenSale/README.md

 # TokenSale Smart Contract

 ## Overview
-This `TokenSale` smart contract is designed for conducting token sales on the Ethereum blockchain.
+This `TokenSale` smart contract is designed for conducting token sales on the Magma Testnet.
 It allows the contract owner to set a specific ERC20 token contract and adjust the token sale rate, making it versatile for various token sale scenarios.

 ## Features
 - Settable ERC20 token contract post-deployment.